Takashi Tezuka

-Takashi Tezuka (手塚 卓志, Tezuka Takashi) is a Japanese video game designer, director, and producer.
-He is a senior officer in Nintendo's Entertainment Planning & Development division and is an Executive Officer at Nintendo itself.
-Tezuka was the right-hand man to Shigeru Miyamoto and co-director of the early Mario and Zelda games.
+Takashi Tezuka (手塚 卓志, Tezuka Takashi), nicknamed Ten Ten, is a Japanese video game designer, director and producer.
+Since 1984, he has directed, produced, or supervised development of numerous games released by Nintendo.
+He is currently a senior officer of their Entertainment Planning & Development division, and was an executive officer of the company board of directors between 2018 and 2026.